view of Hong Kong Island from mountain

 After 90 minutes with a 5 foot 2 Thai woman who smacked me around more than Tyson in the first round of a title fight, I was made whole again and as ready as I ever had been for more prime rib and creamed spinach dinners.

-Sense Thai Massage doesn’t keep a website but all of this was booked/orchestrated via Klook (this is an affiliate link you can use for promotions).
+Sense Thai Massage doesn’t keep a website but all of this was booked/orchestrated via Klook (non-affiliate link).
 They were also extremely responsive via WhatsApp when I redeemed the birthday voucher and needed to select a time.
 Price-wise, traditional Thai massages range from HKD$285 (for 45 minutes) to just under HK$450 for 90 minutes.
 There’s also a handful of other Thai massage specialties and treatments that I am only just learning of as I reread their menu now.

 Pale Ale Travel Note: The other website that you can book Sense Thai Massage on is Bookfun.com – however, I’ve never used this platform and/or app before so I can’t comment on how effective it is.